 - even if you opt-in, we limit game reminder emails to at most once a day.

-All these issues about simply finding race partners required considerable design and development work and that is not include the race feature game play itself.
-This large body of work is why the race feature was not in our initial release and had to wait until now to be available.
+All these issues about simply finding race partners required considerable design and development work and that is not including the race feature game play itself.
+This large body of work is why the race feature was not in our initial release of Plates Across America and had to wait until now to be available.
 We are very pleased that we were finally able to make this feature available.
 Try it out and let us know what you think.